dcs-chalmers/pla-compress/README.md

 The input format is **csv files** (the separator can be specified with the `-s` flag).

-By default, the first column is used as timestamps and the compressor runs over each column where an error is specified, e.g. `python3 convexhull.py -1 0.1 0.2` will use the first column as timestamps but do not attempt to compress it, the second column will be compressed with a max error of `0.1` and the third column with a max error of `0.2`.
+By default, the first column is used as timestamps and the compressor runs over each column where an error is specified, e.g. `python3 convexhull.py -1 0.1 0.2` will use the first column as timestamps but do not attempt to compress it (since the chosen error is negative), the second column will be compressed with a max error of `0.1` and the third column with a max error of `0.2`.

-To use logical timestamps (i.e. 1,2,3 etc), use flag `-l`.
+To use logical timestamps (such that every column, including the timestamps column itself, is compressed against a counter, making compression and decompression decoupled from the timestamps column; see \[1\]), use flag `-l`.

 The programs can also run over directories and will perform the compression on each file in the specified directory.